The Bankrate promise

 - Legal documents, including lease agreements and third-party contracts

 6. Complete your applications

-Many lenders online application, though some traditional lenders might require you to apply over the phone or in person.
+Many lenders have online applications, but some traditional lenders require you to apply over the phone or in person.

 To make the process easier, gather all the information in advance.
-This may include the amount you’re requesting, your preferred term length and requested documentation.
-Additionally, you may need to have the owner or owners’ address, phone number, date of birth and Social Security number.
+This may include the amount you’re requesting, your preferred term length and the documentation the lender requires.
+You may also need to have the owner or owners’ address, phone number, date of birth and Social Security number.

-With a secured business loan, you’re using an asset as collateral.
-This could result in a lower interest rate for the business.
-And it protects the lending institution if the business defaults as it can seize that asset.
+With a secured business loan, you use an asset to guarantee that you can repay the loan.
+This could result in a lower interest rate, and it protects the lender if the business defaults.

-It may be easier to get a secured business loan than one that is unsecured.
-The collateral means there is less of a risk to the lending institution.
-They can seize the asset if the business defaults on the loan.
+It may be easier to get a secured business loan than an unsecured business loan.
+The collateral lowers the lender’s risk of issuing the loan, allowing it to accept riskier businesses that may not qualify for a secured loan.
+It can seize the asset if the business defaults on the loan.

-Collateral for securing a business loan can be any type of asset the business has.
+Collateral for securing a business loan can be almost any type of property with value.
 Typical assets are real estate, equipment, vehicles, inventory, invoices, investments and savings.